 I’ll fuckin kill you, get the money, you fuckin’ cocksucker, you hear me?

-Whether my business is doing well or not, I always figure out a way to pay my employees on time and contractors that I am working with.
+Whether my business is doing well or not, I always figure out a way to pay my employees and contractors on time.
 If you can’t learn how to pay people the money you owe them, how can you expect people to always pay you?

-I’ve been stiffed a lot of money and I probably still have a few hundred grand in receivables from companies that will never pay me.
-I never want to have other people experience that feeling as it isn’t fair to make people work for you and then not pay them.
+I’ve been stiffed of a lot of money, and I probably still have a few hundred grand in receivables from companies that will never pay me.
+I never want to have other people experience that feeling as it isn’t fair to make people work for you without paying them.

 You Don’t Know Everything